Indrikoterio/suiron/README.md

-# Suiron - A Golang Inference Engine.
+# Suiron - A Golang Inference Engine

 Suiron is an inference engine written in Go.
 The rule declaration syntax is very similar to Prolog, but there are some differences.